 3. Speaking mindfully

-Mindfulness in romantic relationships means having mindful conversation.
-This takes place only when partners are open-minded and accepting of each other’s point of view.
-Also, if you are mindful you think before you speak and are able to put across your thoughts and views clearly and rationally.
+Mindfulness in romantic relationships means having mindful conversations.
+This takes place only when partners are open-minded and accepting of each other’s points of view.
+Also, if you are mindful, you think before you speak and are able to put across your thoughts and views clearly and rationally.

 4. Diffusing tension